anbuchelva/blog/source/_posts/integrate-netlify-cms-with-hexo.md

 I feel there should be a medium to write something like a paper, notebook, diary to convert a thought that flash in our mind to a blog post.
 When the {% label @gap %} increases in converting a thought into writing, probably it will never be written.
 The medium is the main obstacle that reduces the frequency of blog posts and makes to zero at the end.

 I started writing in this blog in a text editor, push it to git.
-The main obstacle is that I have to write it only on my personal computer, where git installed.
+The main obstacle is that, I have to write it only on my personal computer, where git installed.
 When I don't have a computer with git installed, the {% label @gap %} increases.
 I want to get rid of this.

 Found [Netlify-CMS](https://www.netlifycms.org/) as the better alternate to write blog posts, preview then publish.

 <!---more--->